nicolesplaining/agent-r/README.md

 ### Running the Demo

-To run a demonstration of Agent-R:
+To run a hard-coded demonstration:

 ```bash
 python main.py --mode demo